sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure_http_strict_transport_security.md

    * **Name**: Unique name of the HSTS profile.
 Defaults to HTTP Strict Transport Security.
    * **Enable HSTS**: Specifies whether HSTS processing is enabled for the profile.
 Defaults to enabled.
    * **HSTS Parameters:**
      * **max-age (seconds)**: Specifies the time, in seconds, that the browser should remember that a site is only to be accessed using HTTPS.
-     * **includeSubDomains**: Specifies this rule applies to all of the site's subdomains as well.
+     * **includeSubDomains**: Applies the new profile to all of the site's subdomains.
 Defaults to enabled.
 4. Click **OK**.

 ## Configure an HSTS profile

 The HSTS profile is not configured in SSL interfaces by default.
-To enable it, perform the following steps.
+To enable it, in Policy Studio,

+1. Navigate to the **Ports** section of the HTTP service you wish to configure:
+    * For API Gateway: Create a new project from **New Project from an API Gateway instance**, then click **Environment Configuration > Listeners > API Gateway > Default Services > Ports**.
-1. In Policy Studio, create a new project **From existing configuration** and browse the directory of nodemanager config (apigateway/conf/configs.xml)
-2. Click **Environment Configuration > Listeners**.
+    * For Node Manager: Create a new project **From existing configuration** and browse the directory of your nodemanager config file (`apigateway/conf/configs.xml`), then click **Environment Configuration > Listeners > Node Manager > Management Services > Ports**.
-3. Select the interface you wish to configure, for example, **Node Manager > Management Services**.
-4. Select **Ports**.
-5. Right-click the HTTPS interface you wish to update, and click **Edit**.
+2. Right-click the HTTPS interface you wish to update, and click **Edit**.
-6. Click the **Advanced** tab, and under **HSTS Settings**, select the HSTS profile you wish to use to protect all endpoints serviced by this interface.
+3. Click the **Advanced** tab, and under **HSTS Settings**, select the HSTS profile you wish to use to protect all endpoints serviced by this interface.
-7. Click **OK**.
+4. Click **OK**.

 ![To enable HSTS profile](/Images/docbook/images/general/hsts5.png)

+After the changes have been deployed, all the responses from the interface will contain the `Strict-Transport-Security` header.

-**NOTE**: To apply the configuration changes done in policy studio for nodemanager you need to copy the config files of your project's folder to apigateway/conf folder.
+To apply the configuration changes done in policy studio for nodemanager, you must copy the config files of your project's folder to `apigateway/conf` folder.

-To enable HSTS profile for other SSL ports under API Gateway listeners, in policy studio, create a project from "**New Project from an API Gateway instance**" and follow the above steps from 2 to 7.
-Deploy the configuration.

-Any changes made to HSTS profile settings needs a deployment to API Gateway.
-When you open the UI in a browser all the responses from the interface contains “`Strict-Transport-Security`” with max-age and includeSubDomains.

 {{% alert title="Note" %}}
-When HSTS is enabled, it is for the entire domain regardless of any other ports configured on the listeners.
+When you enable HSTS, it takes effect for the entire domain regardless of any other ports configured on the listeners.
 Any non-SSL ports that exist in the configuration (listeners) will no longer work from the browser after an HSTS-protected interface has been invoked from the browser.

 HSTS is made redundant when self-signed certificates are employed.
 {{% /alert %}}